tidy-finance/website/docs/40_factor_selection_with_machine_learning.md

 ## <517/130/647>
 ```

-The object `split` simply takes track of the observation index which belongs to the training and the test set.
+The object `split` simply keeps track of the observation index which belongs to the training and the test set.
 We can call the training set with `training(split)`, while we can extract the test set with `testing(split)`.

-### Preprocess Data
+### Preprocess data

 Recipes help you preprocess your data before training your model.
 Recipes are a series of preprocessing steps such as variable selection, transformation or converting qualitative predictors to indicator variables.
 Each recipe starts with a `formula` which defines the general structure of the dataset and the role of each variable (regressor or dependent variable).
 For our dataset, our recipe contains the following steps before we fit any model: